Postgraduate Degree - FAQs

 - How do I apply to enrol into a degree program?

 - When are the application closing dates?

 - What happens once I have applied?

-- Can I study just one unit per semester?
+- Can I choose to study just one unit per semester instead of two?

 What options are there to study Pain Management?

 The program is offered at graduate certificate, graduate diploma and master's degree level.
 More information about admission requirements, unit of study topics and fees are available here:

 - Graduate Certificate in Pain Management (4 units of study, 24 credit points)

 - Graduate Diploma in Pain Management (6 units of study, 36 credit points)